jing-zh/finance-tracker/en/Notes.md

 do not render components until we've checked with firebase if a user is correctly logged in (AuthContext.js)

+## n5

+if we don't use a ref --> infinite loop in useEffect
+\_query is an array and is "different" on every function call

+(useCollection.js)

 ## onAuthStateChanged()

 和 firebase 交互